 Mystery Location is something we started in 2001.
 We put on a picture of some obscure or unique location and our readers guess where it is.
 The first one to correctly guess and E-mail the location to us, wins.
 We select a small gift from whatever town or area we happen to be in and send it to the winner.
 We have discovered that everything appears to be somewhere on the Internet.
 So our challenge is to select mystery pictures that are not easily found on the Internet.

-Below are the past mystery locations, the stories that went with them, and the winners.
+Below are the past mystery locations, the stories that

 This is the location of our first Mystery Location Challenge.

-It was identified by our daughter-in-law, Melissa.
-She had never been here but she is proficient at using the Internet.
+I had looked on the Internet to see if it would give away the answer, but I hadn't thought about the on-line Yellow Pages.
 She won a jar of Habanero-Pickled Garlic and a jar of Texas Hot Chili Olives from the "Olive Pit," one of our regular stops along I-5 in Corning, California.
 You think these prizes sound gross?
 Maybe to you, but she ate most of mine the last time I saw her, so I bought her some of her own.
+Oh, in case you're wondering, the Tee Pee Drive-In is located in Grand Coulee, Washington. |

 Our next Mystery Location read as follows:

 Our daughter-in-law, Melissa was easily able to identify our first Mystery Location by using the Internet, so here's a harder question for her.
 Where is this picture taken?
 (Don't worry Mel, I'm just kidding.)
+Actually, I took this picture to capture the look of being out in the middle of open country with the sharp gray color of an afternoon thunderstorm. |

-But here is our next challenge and there may be no web clues here.
+But here is our next challenge and there may be no web

+What stretch of highway has these two attractions within 10 miles of each other?
 1. An area where spring water is rich in iron oxide and forms rust colored mounds.
-Native Americans used this area to collect material for body paints, and . . . .
+Native Americans used this area to collect material for body paints, and . . . . |

 2. A small river has cut a deep, 200 foot, gorge through the rocks.
 A wooden walkway cuts back and forth across the gorge.
 This is the top of the gorge.
 Cheryl and Mitch are on one crossing and Max, his uncle and cousins are by the waterfalls overlook.
-I took the picture from yet another bridge.
+I took the picture from yet another bridge. |

 This Mystery Location is located in Eastern British Columbia, where the south end of Highway 93 joins Highway 95 going into Northern Idaho.
 The north end of Highway 93 joins into the Transcanada Highway between Lac Louise and Banff, Alberta.
 Both the gorge and the Paint Pots are along Highway 93, (which was the correct answer to the Mystery Location.)